Suggested links

 Most Common Symptoms of Caffeine Withdrawal

-Caffeine dependence is quite common among coffee drinkers and those who frequently use energy drinks.
 The side effects of caffeine dependence become unpleasant when you try to quit caffeine intake cold turkey or without tapering off.

-The most common symptoms of caffeine withdrawal include:
+The most common caffeine withdrawal symptoms include:

 • Headaches